LudvigOlsen/xpectr/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-When developing R packages, it’s good practice to build a good set of unit tests that will notify you when something breaks in the future.
+When developing R packages, it’s good practice to build a good set of unit and regression tests that will notify you when something breaks in the future.
 For this, the [`testthat`](https://testthat.r-lib.org/) package is commonly used.
 Often though, we end up writing a similar set of tests again and again, which can be both tedious and time-consuming.

 `xpectr` helps you by generating common `testthat` tests.
 Its goal is **not** to replace the active thinking process of finding meaningful